laithdarras/laithdarras/README.md

 # $ cat /home/laith/README.md

 Hi there!
 I’m Laith, an undergraduate student pursuing a degree in Computer Science & Engineering at the University of California, Merced.
-I'm passionate about exploring the dynamic world of technology, with a focus on both software for cybersecurity.
+I'm passionate about exploring the dynamic world of technology, with a focus on software for cybersecurity.

 ***Currently working on***
 - Fall 2024 Coursework: